LLNL/camp/docs/sphinx/user_guide/feature/number.rst

   // This is a numeric value,
   using myNum = camp::num<0>;
   // This is a type, which holds onto the value 0 as part of its template type information,
-  // so it can be used with other camp features (such as list) which act on types rather than values
+  // so it can be used with other Camp features (such as list) which act on types rather than values

 ---------------
 Index Sequences